casper-devrel/docs-redux/cspr-docs/docs/concepts/economics/consensus.md

 Delegation allows third parties to participate in consensus by adding weight to their preferred validators.
 Rewards received by validators are distributed in proportion to tokens bid and delegated.
 The current or prospective validator responsible for the bid receives a portion of the delegator rewards set by the delegation rate.

-Currently, delegation is unrestricted.
-Please visit [Delegation details](./staking/delegation.md) page to check more about delegation cost and related details.
+Currently, there are delegation limits in the chainspec.
+Visit the [Delegating Tokens](../../users/delegating.md) page for more details.

 ## Incentives {#incentives}

-Correct operation of the Highway protocol requires the economics of the platform to discourage equivocation for safety and incentivize participation for liveness.
+The correct operation of the consensus protocol requires the platform's economics to discourage equivocation (signing conflicting consensus messages) for safety and incentivize participation for liveness.
 Participation consists of on-time block proposals and timely responses to block proposals.

 Safety may be incentivized through slashing for equivocation.
 This feature is currently disabled but may be reactivated in the future.

-The network incentivizes participation by scaling rewards for on-time proposals and responses, taking into account the speed of finalizing blocks.
+The network incentivizes participation by issuing [rewards](../design/rewards.md) to validators for proposing blocks and creating and publishing finality signatures.
+Delegators also receive rewards by [staking](./staking.md) with a validator.
 All rewards are added directly to the corresponding bids and delegations.

-### Participation {#participation}
+### Validator Participation {#participation}

-Issuance of new tokens and their distribution to validators incentivizes work even under low transaction load.
+The issuance of new tokens and their distribution to validators incentivizes participation even when there is a low transaction load.

 CSPR is issued at a fixed rate and distributed to validators (and, indirectly, delegators) in proportion to their stake.
 This is analogous to block rewards in Proof-of-Work blockchains, outlining the following: